zhaoshaun/zhaoshaun.github.io/_pages/about.md

   - /about.html
 ---

-ZiEn (Shaun) ZHAO (赵梓恩) is currently an one-year-old cute boy at Xinxiang, China.
+ZiEn (Shaun) ZHAO (赵梓恩) is currently an one-year-old cute boy in Xinxiang, China.
 He is now living with his kind grandparents and 15-year-old uncle.
 He just learnt to walk on his own and speak a litte bit (e.g. Mama, Papa).
 His current biggest interets focus on **EPS**, i.e., "**eating** all kinds of stuff", "**playing** all kinds of cars", and "**sleeping** whenever feeling tired".

-His [father](zhaozhen.me) and mother are busy with their own "working" or "researching" things, but he has a busy schedule for everyday as well:
+His [father](http://zhaozhen.me/) and mother are busy with their own "working" or "researching" things, but he has a busy schedule for everyday as well:
 - Getting up early at about 7 AM
 - **Eatting:** having breakfirst around 7:30 - 8:00 AM
 - **Playing:** playing his toys and reading books of **cars** till 9:00 AM